Haraa (film)

-Haraa is a 2024 Indian Tamil-language action thriller film directed by Vijay Sri G starring Mohan in lead role after a hiatus of 16 years.
+Haraa is a 2024 Indian Tamil-language action thriller film written and directed by Vijay Sri G starring Mohan in lead role after a hiatus of 16 years.
 The film also stars Anumol in an important role.
 It was released on 7 June 2024, and received mixed-to-negative reviews from critics.

 Plot

 Ram, Nila, and their daughter Nimisha live a happy life in Ooty.
 Ram is deeply devoted to Nimisha.
 Their life is ruined when Ram receives news that Nimisha has committed suicide in Coimbatore.
 Determined to uncover the truth, Ram takes on the identity of "Dawood Ibrahim" and investigates the reasons behind his daughter's death with the help of some of Nimisha's friends.
 Ram finds out about major scams in the medical field such as faulty medicines, pregnancy test kits etc. He also exposes a forced prostitution ring.
 He kidnaps all the network of thugs involved in these activities.
 Finally, it is revealed that Nimisha is not dead, and she has been planned to be sold by the prostitution network.
 Ram saves Nimisha and the family unites.